Danielle Smith: Career as a lobbyist

-UCP Leadership race
+UCP leadership race

-In May 2022, Smith announced that she was launching a campaign to seek the leadership of the United Conservative Party of Alberta, after the resignation of sitting premier and UCP leader Jason Kenney.
+On May 18, 2022, Smith announced that she was launching a campaign to seek the leadership of the United Conservative Party of Alberta, after the resignation of sitting premier and UCP leader Jason Kenney.
 Smith was perceived to be the frontrunner among party members in the race to replace Kenney according to internal polling released to the Calgary Sun.

 Smith's central policy was to enact what she called the Alberta Sovereignty Act if she became premier.
 The proposal argued for more autonomy for Alberta in Confederation and called on the provincial legislature to make determinations on when to ignore federal legislation infringing upon Alberta's jurisdiction.
 Six of Smith's opponents in the leadership race criticized the act.
 Jason Kenney described it as a "full-frontal attack on the rule of law", as well as a step towards separation and a "banana republic".

-On October 6, Smith won the UCP leadership vote with 53.77% of the vote on the sixth ballot, becoming the premier-designate.
+On October 6, Smith won the UCP leadership vote with 53.77% of the vote on the sixth count—the contest was conducted using instant-runoff voting—to become the premier-designate.
 She was sworn in as the 19th premier and minister of Intergovernmental Relations on October 11.
+Preceded by Herbert Greenfield, William Aberhart and Jim Prentice in this regard, she was the last in a series of persons who ascended to the premier's position without holding a seat in the legislature.

 Smith's campaign ran a deficit of $26,792 after spending $1,389,829 on her successful campaign.

-Tenure
+Premier of Alberta (2022–present)

+30th Alberta Legislature

 After being sworn in as premier, Smith said that she would not impose any further measures to control the COVID-19 pandemic in Alberta.
 She also said that people who are unvaccinated should be protected under the Alberta Human Rights Act; alluding to COVID-19 vaccine mandates, she said that they have been "the most discriminated against group that I've ever witnessed in my lifetime", had "faced the most restrictions on their freedoms in the last year", and that "we are not going to create a segregated society on the basis of a medical choice".
 The remarks faced criticism for alleged trivialization of discrimination faced by minority groups, for which Smith did not apologize.